ankitects/anki-manual/src/platform/mac/installing.md

 Disadvantages of the Qt6 version:

-- Complex language input (eg Chinese, Hindi, etc) is currently buggy on macOS (fix hopefully coming in Anki 2.1.53; in the mean time either use the Qt5 version, or switch to a different app and then back into Anki to temporarily fix the issue).
+- Complex language input (eg Chinese, Hindi, etc) is currently buggy on macOS (fix hopefully coming in Anki 2.1.54; in the mean time, either use the Qt5 version, or switch to a different app and then back into Anki to temporarily fix the issue).
 - Tabbed windows (eg in full screen) are no longer possible.
 - Some add-ons currently only work with the Qt5 version.